wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getComponentsOfProject"

-    To get the components of a specific project, use getComponentsOfProject and specify the project key.
+    To get the components of a specific project, use `getComponentsOfProject` with the project key.
 This operation returns a JSON representation of the components, including their name, ID, and avatars.

     <table>
         <tr>